DannyRusnok/luminex/README.md

    npm start
    ```

-The `Posts` component demonstrates how to query posts from Sanity and display
+The `Gallery` component renders a simple image gallery below the heading on the
-their titles in the app.
+main page.